AhmedSamymoh/ATmega32/README.md

 ## Project Structure

-The project is organized into the following directories:
+The driver is structured into the following layers:

 ### [MCAL (Microcontroller Abstraction Layer)](MCAL/)